-Founded in 1926 the Fifes and Drums, of Fort Ticonderoga today represent military musicians who served at the Fort historically.
-In this year’s focus on 1756, they are portraying fifers and drummers from the Languedoc Regiment of French Army.
-Each day in July and August the Fife and Drum corps plays songs containing important information, called duty tunes.
-From reveille in the morning to tattoo at night, or sounding the alarm and calling to arms, the Fifes and Drums regulate days at the Fort today.
-The Fife and Drum Corps leads our recreated soldiers and visitors alike to demonstrations and tours with period marches.
-The corps celebrates its long history and that of the reconstructed fort and King’s Garden in concerts featuring a vast repertoire of favorite songs collected over the decades.
-From stirring to somber, enjoy the martial sounds of this band of excellent young musicians.
+Founded in 1926, the Fifes and Drums of Fort Ticonderoga today represent military musicians who served at the fort historically.
+In this year’s focus on 1758, they are portraying fifers and drummers from the Royal Roussillon Regiment of French Army.
+Each day from June 26 through August 28, the Fife and Drum Corps plays songs containing important information, called duty tunes.
+From Reveille in the morning to Tattoo at night, or sounding the alarm and calling to arms, the Fifes and Drums regulate days at the fort today.
+The Fifes and Drums lead our recreated soldiers and visitors alike to demonstrations and tours with period marches.
+The Corps celebrates its long history and that of the reconstructed fort and King’s Garden in concerts featuring a vast repertoire of favorite songs collected over the decades.
+From stirring to somber, enjoy the martial sounds of this band of excellent musicians.

 - Learn more about the Legacy of the Fifes & Drums of Fort Ticonderoga

 - Living History Event: The Sound of 1776